AdamFrej/fizyka/README.md

 #Fizyka co z głowy nie umyka

 todo:
-1. fix acceleration
+1. consider that velocity and acceleration are present in specific moment
-1. create Dimension
+1. create some moving simulation
-1. optimization
-1. crashes